krastanov-veselin/ground_zero/README.md

 const myList = new ListPointer("myPointerID", "myList");

-// These events get triggered regardless of which listPointer issued the mutation myList.onAdd = (id) => {
+// These events get triggered regardless of which listPointer to the same location issued the mutation myList.onAdd = (id) => {
     console.log(myList.item(id));
 }